laujonat/ts-tables-api/README.md

 ## Coding test

+**Note**

+> Writeup can be found in [UI README](src/ui/README.md)

 This repository contains a small application that consumes test score data and exposes the data via a REST API.
 Your job is to build a UI on top of the API, based on provided wireframes.

 #### About the application